jrcollado1987/generator-kendo-mobile/README.md

 ```

 ### List
 Generates list and inserts in the selected view.
+The list data is hard-coded with 3 items for now.

 Example:
 ```bash
 yo kendo-mobile:list
 ```

+### Run

+Run `grunt serve` in the app root folder for preview in the browser.

 ## License